francoviscarra/bee_alpha5/README.md

 ## Simulation data for "Characterization of a novel nicotinic acetylcholine receptor subtype preferentially sensitive to biogenic amines"

-Reference DOI: <doi for when its published>
+Reference DOI: *placeholder for when its published*

 - `REST_*`: Contains files for the replica exchange simulation with bee alpha5 WT/mutants with either dopamine or acetylcholine